 Strengthen formal surveillance.
 Formal surveillance is provided by police, security guards, and store detectives, all of whom furnish a deterrent threat to potential offenders.
 Burglar alarms, video cameras, and speed cameras can enhance this surveillance.
 A study of an affluent community near Philadelphia found that widespread ownership of burglar alarms reduced police costs by lowering burglary rates for the community at large.
-Home Office studies have found appreciable reductions in a variety of crimes following installation of video cameras in British cities (see Video Surveillance of Public Spaces, Problem-Oriented Guides for Police, Response Guide No.3, accessible at www.cops.usdoj.gov and www.popcenter.org).
-An evaluation of photo radar deployed state-wide in Victoria, Australia, showed that it reduced speeding and contributed to a 45 percent reduction in traffic fatalities.
-A well-publicized bike patrol provided by a private security company in a large parkand-ride lot in suburban Vancouver, Canada led to a substantial drop in theft of cars.
+Home Office studies have found appreciable reductions in a variety of crimes following installation of video cameras in British cities.3 An evaluation of photo radar deployed statewide in Victoria, Australia, showed that it reduced speeding and contributed to a 45 percent reduction in traffic fatalities.
+A well-publicized bike patrol provided by a private security company in a large park-and-ride lot in suburban Vancouver, Canada, led to a substantial drop in theft of cars.
 When security personnel began systematic, daily counts of high-risk merchandise, such as VCRs and camcorders, thefts by employees dropped by more than 80 percent in the warehouse of a New Jersey electronics superstore.
-Powerful new ways of enhancing formal surveillance are provided by linking data-sets on individuals, as shown in a study by Eckhart Kuhlhorn.
-He demonstrated that computerized crosschecking of statements of personal income made by claimants to two separate Swedish government departments reduced welfare frauds.
-When people
+Powerful new ways of enhancing formal surveillance are provided by linking data sets on individuals, as shown in a study by Eckhart Kuhlhorn.
+He

-Measures that Reduce Robbery of Convenience Stores (Results of 14 Studies)
+Measures that reduce robbery of convenience stores

+(Results of 14 Studies)

-Number of supporting
+No. of supporting studies

-studies

 Two or more clerks 10

 Good cash handling 8

 No concealed entrances 6

 Nearby stores 5

 Clear view of store front 5

 Closed at night 5

 Security technology 5

 Cashier in secure booth 4

 Employee training 4

 Clear view inside store 3

 Gas pumps at front 3

-Cashier in center of 3
+Cashier in center of store 3

-store

 Store on busy street 2

 Security guard present 2

-\Not all studies included all measures
+^{}Not all studies included all measures.